-DEP regional offices will pursue enforcement of water quality violations at Agricultural Operations in a manner consistent with existing policies and procedures.
+DEP regional offices will pursue enforcement of water quality violations and any other violations at Agricultural Operations in a manner consistent with existing policies and procedures.
 All enforcement actions will be based upon CCD and/or DEP observations.

 NOTE - DEP may initiate its own independent investigation on any property in accordance with Commonwealth legal authority.